-- Be currently enrolled in college or recently graduated; or a rising High School junior or senior.
+- Be currently enrolled in college or recently graduated.

 - Be hardworking, energetic, team-oriented, and self-motivated.

-- Reside in, or be able to relocate to Atlanta over the summer.
+- Reside in, or be able to relocate to Atlanta during the course of your internship.

 - Have a strong desire to work in either Theatre Management or Production, and express this interest in the Intern application.

 - Theatre Management interns should have knowledge of Microsoft Office.
 Knowledge of Tessitura helpful, but not required.

 - Production interns must have the ability to lift 30 pounds.